klaro-org/klaro-js/README.md

 * **Flexible and customizable**: Manage consent for all possible types of third-party apps and easily customize the tool according to your needs.
 * **Multilingual**: Full internationalization support, with languages included out of the box.
 New translations can be added in just a few lines of code.
 Contributions welcome!\
-Current languages: Catalan, Croatian, Dutch, English, Finnish, French, German, Greek, Hungarian, Italian, Norwegian, Romanian, Serbian (Latin and Cyrillic), Spanish, Swedish, Turkish
+Current languages: Catalan, Croatian, Dutch, English, Finnish, French, Galician, German, Greek, Hungarian, Italian, Norwegian, Romanian, Serbian (Latin and Cyrillic), Spanish, Swedish, Turkish
 * **Small footprint**: The minified+gzipped JS is only 37 kB and contains everything that is required, including style sheets and translations.
 * **Intuitive and responsive**: Klaro is designed to blend in with